Phi Beta Kappa

 Phi Kappa Phi

 Phi Kappa Phi recognizes academic excellence among undergraduates, graduate students, and faculty in all disciplines.
 The society was founded in 1897; the University chapter was chartered in 1925.
 The chapter recognizes outstanding student scholars and artists and recommends them for national awards.
-New members are automatically invited each spring.
-Second-term juniors must rank in the upper seven and one-half percent (7.5%) of their respective colleges or schools.
-Seniors must be in the upper ten percent (10%) of their respective colleges or schools.
-Graduate and professional students must rank in the upper ten percent (10%) of their respective colleges or schools.
-All students must have at least twenty-four (24) graded semester hours at The Florida State University.
+New members (juniors, seniors, graduate, and professional students) are automatically invited each spring based on academic eligibility criteria.

 Local Web site